Faculty and Staff

 Dr. Clay Drees earned his doctorate from the Claremont Graduate School in California in 1991 after having taught high school for seven years, including a two-year stint with the Peace Corps in Sierra Leone, West Africa.
 He is Professor of History and Director of Faculty Mentoring at Virginia Wesleyan, where he teaches courses in medieval and early modern European, African and Islamic history.
 A two-time recipient of the Samuel Nelson Gray distinguished teaching award in 1998 and 2015, Drees also served six years as social science division chair between 2005-11.
-His third book, Bishop Richard Fox of Winchester: Architect of the Tudor Age, was published by McFarland Press in autumn 2014.
+In January 2016 he took office as the national vice-president of Phi Alpha Theta, the U.S. honor society in history, and in January 2018 he will begin a two-year term as that honor society's national president.
+Dr. Drees' third book, Bishop Richard Fox of Winchester: Architect of the Tudor Age, was published by McFarland Press in autumn 2014.

 Authority and Dissent in the English Church.
 Edwin Mellen, 1997.